NoScatolin/Python_PortScan/README.md

-# Python_PortScan
-PortScan made with Python.
+A Portscanning script made with Python.